intel/beignet/backend/doc/gen_ir.md

   blocks i.e. sequence of instructions that are executed linearly.

 - Units (defined in `src/ir/unit.*pp`).
-Units are just a collection of functions and cosntants (not supported yet).
+Units are just a collection of functions and constants (not supported yet).

 Function arguments and pushed constants
 ---------------------------------------